MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 In SharePoint, there are three main models of security, one for users, SharePoint security groups and active directory groups. ￼

-## Navigation

-## Sites
+This will go into more detail in a later article.

 ## Multiple Environments

+Multiple environments such as separate site collection, web application (on-premises) or tenant add a layer of protection for solution builders to ensure their solution works as expected.
+The number of environments is up to you, consider these factors in determining if A, you need a separate environment or B, if you do - how many.

+- Does your solution need to involve training users?
+Ideally having a separate environment to contain the "test" data that will be introduced during these.
+Filling up production with test data, may reduce search effectiveness if the test content contains enough keywords in be prominent in the results.

+- Development isolation from live data.
+In development, certain aspects maybe required elevated permissions to setup or create the solution.
+You may outsource the development to a 3rd party in which you want to limit the access to the data in the tenant.
+I always recommend a developer tenant where possible, they can be obtained easily from [https://dev.office.com](https://dev.office.com) if a developer inadvertently causes problems in the tenant, it is contained away from production.

+- Do you need a UAT or test environment?
+Allowing the business owners or stakeholders to review the work and play with it.
+This ideally should be a almost realistic version of production with similar configuration, this will allow you to assess solution impact, test any downtime and your deployment strategies.

+The number of environments is up to you, there are additional overheads with having multiple tenants but if you weigh up the cost organisationally against an incident on production it will be worth the effort.

 ## Maintainability

 Maintainability refers to the ease of making changes to your app, updates or cleanup aspects of your solution - how easy this is to achieve.

 Consider your solution - you have deployed to 1000 sites and you boss goes, “Great app, but can you add a column to each list, I really need this.”
+You now need to figure out updates to each of the 1000 sites.

 ## Manual vs Deployment